Where are Milky Way's Hadronic PeVatrons?: Overview of Very High Energy Emission

 The Milky Way CR production rate can be estimated from the observed flux as

 where $V_{\rm CR}$ is the Galactic volume that CRs are confined within and $\tau^{\rm esc}$ is the escape time from it.
 (Note that here we focus on the Milky Way as a whole, whereas in most of the paper we focus on sources.)
 This equation is derived assuming steady-state conditions, in which case the CR energy density is the production rate on the left-hand side times $\tau^{\rm esc}/V_{\rm CR}$.
 In the standard paradigm, it is assumed that the grammage, at least in the GeV range, is dominated by the diffuse interstellar medium (ISM) \cite{1998ApJ...493..694M, 2007ARNPS..57..285S}, (see, however, Refs.~\cite{2010PhRvD..82b3009C, 2017PhRvD..95f3009L, 2019PhRvD..99d3005L, 2019IJMPD..2830022G}).
-Then, the factor $V_{\rm CR}/\tau^{\rm esc}$ is calculated via $X = \mu m_p n_{\rm ISM}^{\rm gas} c\tau^{\rm esc} = (M_{\rm gas}/V_{\rm CR}) c\tau^{\rm esc}$, where $m_p$ is the proton mass, $\mu\simeq1.4$ accounts for the composition of the gas, $n_{\rm ISM}^{\rm gas}$ is the gas number density, and $M_{\rm gas}$ is the Milky Way's gas mass (set to $10^{10} M_\odot$~\cite{2019PhRvD..99f3012M}).
+Then, the factor $V_{\rm CR}/\tau^{\rm esc}$ is calculated via $X = \mu m_p n_{\rm ISM}^{\rm gas} c\tau^{\rm esc} = (M_{\rm gas}/V_{\rm CR}) c\tau^{\rm esc}$, where $m_p$ is the proton mass, $\mu\simeq1.4$ accounts for the composition of the {ISM} gas {on average}, $n_{\rm ISM}^{\rm gas}$ is the gas number density, and $M_{\rm gas}$ is the Milky Way's gas mass (set to $10^{10} M_\odot$~\cite{2019PhRvD..99f3012M}).
 The energy-dependent CR production rate is then

-which defines the energy budget of hadronic PeV sources~\cite{2019PhRvD..99f3012M}.
-Compared to widely assumed $E^{-2}$ (or $E^{-2.2}$), the above spectral index is softer, yielding less power in the PeV range for a fixed total energy.
-We focus on the flux in a narrow energy range near 1~PeV, which makes our results robust to spectrum uncertainties.
+which defines the energy budget of hadronic PeV sources~\cite{2019PhRvD..99f3012M}. {Integrated above 1~GeV, this yields the proton luminosity of $\sim6\times10^{40}$~erg~s$^{-1}$.} Compared to widely assumed {$dN/dE\propto E^{-2}$ or $E^{-2.2}$}, the above spectral index is softer, yielding less power in the PeV range for a fixed total energy. {(An even softer $E^{-2.4}$ is also widely used \cite{2007ARNPS..57..285S}.)} We focus on the flux in a narrow energy range near 1~PeV, which makes our results robust to spectrum uncertainties.
 The CR spectrum from PeVatrons might be harder than -2.37; the observed power-law spectrum can be still obtained with additional soft-spectrum sources with lower maximum energies.
 The typical spectral index for PeVatrons is uncertain, but unimportant here, as our analysis is independent of the lower-energy emission.